 Thank you to Kreg for sponsoring this DIY tool organizer!
 All opinions are entirely my own.
 This post also contains affiliate links, but nothing that I wouldn’t recommend wholeheartedly.
 Read my full disclosure here.

-So we got creative and created a customized tool organize that fits all of our tools perfectly!
+So we got creative and created a customized tool organizer that fits all of our tools perfectly!
 Today we’re sharing the free woodworking plans to build your own tool organizer!

 We love our Kreg tool stand (also known as the router table stand) that we have our clamp table mounted to.
 As the name suggests, you can also use the tool stand to mount a router.